stuartpb/couchdb-in-a-hurry/README.md

 Database names can be any string that matches the expression `^[a-z][a-z0-9_$()+/-]*$`, though using a database name with `/` in it will entail percent-escaping that slash in URLs for CouchDB's HTTP API (to distinguish it from the slash separating the database name from a document name).

-Document IDs may be any arbitrary string, though the normal convention is to use unhyphenated hexadecimal random UUIDs (this is what PouchDB and CouchDB generate by default).
+Document IDs may be any arbitrary string, though the normal convention is to use hexadecimal random UUIDs (this is what PouchDB and CouchDB generate by default, although CouchDB seems to omit hyphens while PouchDB includes them).
 Not using random IDs can lead the B-Tree which holds the documents of a database to grow unbalanced.
+(Nonetheless, the PouchDB documentation repeatedly implores users to generate their own non-random IDs, probably due to limitations of PouchDB's underlying implementation(s) regarding non-primary keys.)

 Also, note that documents with underscore-prefixed IDs are used for special kinds of document (such as "design documents", the server-side code structure described below, whose IDs begin with `_design/`, or the `_security` document in each database, which controls access to the database and is not versioned).